 The wedding ceremony music sets the tone for your big day, so picking the right songs is key.
-You’ll want your tracklist to be a musical medley that perfectly suits the sea of emotions you’ll be feeling - from when you first see your significant other to when the two of you dance down the aisle post-vows.
-That means you’ll want to include everything from from heartfelt, tear jerking tracks to upbeat, celebratory wedding songs.
+You’ll want your tracklist to be a musical medley that perfectly suits the sea of emotions you’ll be feeling – from when you first see your significant other to when the two of you dance down the aisle post-wedding vows.
+That means you’ll want to include everything from heartfelt, tear-jerking tracks to upbeat, celebratory wedding songs.
 Pro tip: we've gathered up the 10 Best Harp Songs for Your Wedding Ceremony if you’d like to go that route.

 Here are few tips on picking the right wedding ceremony music.

-You’ll want to have several tracks on hand for the prelude as some of your guests will arrive before your wedding gets underway.
-It’s a good idea to plan about 30 minutes worth of music, just to be safe.
+You’ll want to have several prelude songs to play while your guests arrive at your wedding venue before your ceremony gets underway.
+It’s a good idea to plan about 30 minutes’ worth of music, just to be safe.
 Pick light-hearted, romantic tracks that’ll set the mood for what’s to come.
 Don’t be afraid to mix classical and contemporary, just make sure that it flows well.
 Popular picks are Debussy’s “Claire de Lune”, Adele’s “Make You Feel My Love” and The Beatles’ “All You Need is Love”.

 Wedding party processional songs

-For the wedding party processional songs you should choose something that’s tempo matches the average walking pace.
+For the wedding party processional songs, you should choose wedding ceremony music that’s tempo matches the average walking pace.
 After all, you don’t want your groomsmen and bridesmaids sprinting or shuffling their way up to the alter.
 Pachelbel’s “Canon in D” has been a fan favourite for ages.

 Bride’s processional songs

 After the wedding party has made their way down the aisle, it’s the bride’s big moment.
-Before she begins her walk, there should be a brief pause and then music begins to play.
-As this is one of the most important parts of the ceremony, you may want to choose a track with a bit of drama.
+Before she begins her walk, there should be a brief pause and then the music begins to play.
+As this is one of the most important parts of the ceremony, you may want to choose a wedding song with a bit of drama.
 While you can always go the traditional route, there’s a bevy of options that suit this particular occasion.
-Wagner’s “Bridal Chorus” has stood the test of time, but feel free to go with something more modern like an instrumental version of Jason Mraz’s “I Won’t Give Up”.
+Wagner’s “Bridal Chorus” has stood the test of time, but feel free to go with a more modern processional song like an instrumental version of Jason Mraz’s “I Won’t Give Up”.